 The maximum allowable leakage rate on the vacuum side shall be 0.5 per cent of the in-use flow rate for the portion of the system being checked.
 The analyzer flows and bypass flows may be used to estimate the in-use flow rates.

+9.3.4.2.
+Vacuum-decay leak test

-Alternatively, the system may be evacuated to a pressure of at least 20 kPa vacuum (80 kPa absolute)
+The system shall be evacuated to a pressure of at least 20 kPa vacuum (80 kPa absolute) and the leak rate of the system shall be observed as a decay in the applied vacuum.
+To perform this test the vacuum-side volume of the sampling system shall be known to within ±10 per cent of its true volume.

 After an initial stabilization period the pressure increase p (kPa/min) in the system shall not exceed: